 It is also imperative to justify the projected statistics, facts, and figures.
-Once you receive the investment required, you need to create a loan repayment schedule.
+Once you receive the investment required, you need to create funding repayment schedule.
 Rather than buying fancy equipment and furniture for the business, you should invest the borrowed amount in activities that ensure a continuous inflow of revenue.

 It is usual for businesses to face a few ups and downs along the way.
 Still, you need to show consistency in your performance.
 One way to maintain consistency in your performance is by generating a positive cash flow.
-Positive cash flow is essential, especially for startups, since it boosts a company’s ability to repay its loans.
+Positive cash flow is essential, especially for startups, since it boosts a company’s ability to repay its funding.

 Calculate how much money you require for the necessary operations, including training, hiring, marketing, and automation.
 You also need to ensure that the request for small business funding is in line with your financial projections.